-Meanwhile, global governments and utilities appear increasingly focused on the need to diversify supply away from Russia, which controls almost 50% of the uranium enrichment market.
+Meanwhile, global governments and utilities are increasingly diversifying supply away from Russia, which controls almost 50% of the uranium enrichment market.
 For example, the US Senate voted to ban the importation of Russian-sourced material from 2028, with the bill legally formalised in April this year.
-The managers believe that surer sources of supply will mainly come from North American companies, with several uranium mines restarting operations.
+Surer sources of supply will mainly come from North American companies, with several uranium mines restarting operations.